munificent/game-programming-patterns/book/type-object.markdown

 When we construct a monster, we give it a reference to a breed object.
 This defines the monster's breed instead of the subclasses we were previously using.
 In the constructor, `Monster` uses the breed to determine its starting health.
-To get the attack string, the monster forwards the call to its breed.
+To get the attack string, the monster simply forwards the call to its breed.

 This very simple chunk of code is the core idea of the pattern.
 Everything from here on out is bonus.